data-creative/data-creative.github.io/_posts/2018-12-16-learning-keras-tensorflow-py.md

 With the help of some tutorials on Lynda.com, I set off to learn how to create a neural network of my own using a Python package called [Keras](https://keras.io/).
 Keras provides a high-level interface which makes it easy to build, train, test, and use neural networks.

-Not knowing whether my computer could handle the computational requirements of a neural network, I restricted the scale of my network (in terms of number of layers), and partially developed the model in the cloud using Azure Notebooks.
-It turns out my laptop was able to manage this small-scale network.

 ```py
 from keras.models import Sequential